CausewayDigital/Minecraft-EE-MakeCode/tutorials/seymour-island/task2.md

 ## Step 1 @unplugged

 ![Side task](https://raw.githubusercontent.com/CausewayDigital/Minecraft-EE-MakeCode/main/tutorials/seymour-island/images/seymour_task_2.png)
+The mine ahead is too dangerous for a miner to go in.
+Do you think your Agent is up for the task?
 Let's use the agent to dig a mine shaft ahead.
 First, why not try breaking the block ahead of the Agent, using ``||agent:agent destroy forward||``.
 Place your code within the ``||player: on start||`` section, then click the **play** button in the bottom right.